 First, it’s safe.
 Second, it’s a bargain… largely because for so long the world has been too afraid to spend time or money here.

 This is beginning to change, as tourists and investors are realizing that Cali is not what they’ve been led to believe it is.
 Colombia stands out among South American countries for its pro-US stance on many issues.

 Ignore the cautions and the historically negative press and come discover this pretty city where rents and much else can be 25 to 30 percent cheaper than in now much better known Medellín.

 Cali is located near the Equator but at an altitude of almost 3,300 feet, so its climate is agreeable and changes little throughout the year.
 Afternoons can be hot, but with the approach of sunset, a refreshing breeze sweeps through the city.
 Early mornings are crisp and perfect for being outdoors.

 In Cali, urban development is not at the expense of natural beauty.
 Even in the heart of the city, you can fall asleep to the gentle chirping of tiny frogs and awake each morning to birdsong.

 Towering palms run down the middle of wide boulevards.
 Shade trees drape themselves over the narrower streets.
 Everywhere, you encounter parks, paths, and green spaces, especially on the south side.

 Cali’s charms extend to its people.
-Most Caleños are polite and friendly.
+Most Caleños are polite and friendly to ex-pats.
 They’ll bid you good morning or good afternoon when you pass, and they’re always up for conversation.
 Spending time here, you’re reminded how nice life can be when it’s built on these kinds of basic values.